E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/DL_MESO_DPD_onGPU/bond_forces_single_GPU/readme.rst

     produce compound AAAA while avoiding expensive process BBBB and CCCC."

 This module add the bond forces to the single GPU version of DL_MESO (DPD).
-These take in account on the itneractiions between differenct chemical species which allow to create complex molecules more rapresentative of real systems.
+These take in account on the itneractiions between different chemical species which allow to create complex molecules more rapresentative of real systems.
 An example of application is the ternary solution where a main component contains bonds interacting with the other two phases.